The Catenian Association

 We fully embraced the Province 12 challenge to be relaxed and lively.
 In line with the Province 12 Membership, Recruitment and Retention Strategy Report, published in September 2022, we let people see that being a Catenian is fun; our meetings are short; with dated and non value-added formality dropped; with a smart casual dress code; with members engaging and socialising with Parish life; and opening our social events to parishioners including non-Catholics who reguarly attend Mass.

-We welcome new younger members.
+We welcome visitors

-We are welcoming, active, charitable and entertaining.
+We are charitable

 We meet at lunchtime in Monmouth